Wood Filler vs Wood Putty Comparison: Key Differences and When To Use

 As a woodworker, you’ll encounter nuanced tools and materials as you further hone your skills.
 Wood putty and wood filler are two commonly used supplies interchangeably used but, in reality, serve different purposes.
 But what’s the difference between the two?

-Read on as our pro woodworkers detail everything you need to know in this in-depth wood filler vs wood putty comparison.
+I’m here to guide you through the nuances in this in-depth wood filler vs wood putty comparison.

 About Wood Fillers